Australia Health Insurance

 In Australia, dentists are free to charge whatever they wish.
 This means that the price range varies according to the dentist, the state in which he or she operates, etc. But on average, dental operations cost much more than in other countries.

-We recommend that you take out international health insurance or a supplementary plan, and that you include reimbursement for dental expenses, as these can quickly become unaffordable.
+We advise you to take out international health insurance or a supplementary plan, and to include reimbursement of dental expenses, as these can quickly become unaffordable.

 This table gives you an idea of average hospital costs in Australia: